Skip to main content

 We all do this, and some more than others.
 The problem with procrastination is that when you do it, things hang over you and drain you emotionally, even if you aren’t aware of it.

 If procrastination is a problem for you, there’s a lot of advice out there for how to curb it.
 But in a nutshell, taking action is the only way to break the habit.
 There’s just no getting around that.
-Put it on your list, and don’t allow yourself to deviate unless there’s an emergency.
-You can reread this blog for help with that.

 #5 Digital Communication

-This includes texting, emails, and to some extent phone calls.
-I gave this a separate category rather then lump it in with social media because it has a different impact.
+This time thief includes texting, emails, and, to some extent, phone calls.
+I gave this a separate category rather than lumping it in with social media because it has a different impact.

 Texting is a wonderful invention for quick communication.
-But – and this is a big but –
+But – and this is a big but:

 Constant texting creates anxiety.

 Research shows this to be true.
 You get a text and feel like you need to reply.
 It becomes a demand.
-Sometimes that’s fine, but sometimes it really isn’t.
+It lingers in the background and gnaws at you.

-Some people get upwards to 200+ emails a day on the job!
-That’s horrifying!
+Some people get upwards of 200+ emails a day on the job, which is horrifying!
 Who has the time, and how important are all those emails?!

-Phone conversations can also be time-robbers.
-If you really want to communicate with someone and maybe catch up, the phone is great.
+Talking to someone on the phone can be enjoyable or useful if you’re catching up or planning something.
 But if you get stuck on it, you feel like a hostage.

-The key is to get those modes of communication under control.
-You can tell your friends or family that you only check emails twice a day if that’s the case, or that you don’t respond to texts while at work, or you don’t answer the phone after 7pm in the evening.
-You make the rules that fit for you.
+Tell your friends or family that you only check emails twice a day if that’s the case, you don’t respond to texts while at work, and you don’t answer the phone after 7 in the evening.
+Make the rules that fit for you.

-The idea is to balance your contact with those you care about with the time you need for other things, including down time.
-Structure it and don’t feel apologetic if you don’t want to text for hours or answer every email.
-Besides, there’s no real replacement for face-to-face conversation if you really want to connect.
+Structure it, and don’t feel apologetic if you don’t want to text for hours or answer every email.
+Besides, there’s no replacement for face-to-face conversation if you genuinely want to connect.

 I didn’t mention TV as a time-robber, but certainly it can be.
-If you’re an avid TV person, then add that to your list and track how much you watch so you can decide if it’s in your best interest or not.
+If you’re an avid TV watcher, add that to your list and track how much time you spend watching to decide if it’s in your best interest.

-As always, I hope you have a great week, and I’ll send you a new blog next Monday.
+As always, I hope you have a great week!

 All my best,